Miszamm/ms-ktm/README.md

 <h2>User Stories</h2>

+- As a new user, after visiting wbbsite i want to easly understand the purpose of the website and learn more about the brand.

+- As a returning user after log in i want to have an ability to manage my adverts

 - As a user, I want website to be easy to navigate.

 - As a user, I want website to be intuitive.